webmastersmith/WGU_Cloud_Computing/D337_Internet_of_Things_and_Infrastructure/Internet_of_Things.md

 - **Access network**
   - part of network which is concerned with moving data to and from a sensor or edge.
 - **actuator**
-  - a device that converts an electrical signal into a corresponding physical quantity such as movement, force, or sound
+  - a device that converts an electrical signal into a corresponding physical quantity such as movement, force, or sound.
 - **Application Developers**
   - Produce applications that process the available data within a specific context to produce actionable insight for end users.
 - **AQL**